 Create A Consistent Brand

 With your website, make sure there’s a consistent flow.
-Having one page that looks completely different from another will leave users feeling confused.
-Communicating a confused brand as a result.
+Having one page that looks completely different from another will lead to confused users.

 Here’s a few things to consider with your website;